 SUPPORT THE CENTRAL TEXAS FOOD BANK

 This year, we are asking marchers to help by donating can goods or non-perishable food items, which will be donated to the Central Texas Food Bank.
-Help to give to those in need by helping the Capital Area Food Bank fill their shelves with non-perishable food items.
+Help to give to those in need by helping the Central Texas Food Bank fill their shelves with non-perishable food items.
 “True compassion is more than flinging a coin to a beggar; it is not haphazard and superficial.
 It comes to see that an edifice which produces beggars needs restructuring.” — Dr. Martin Luther King, Jr.

 Donation receptacles will be available at The University of Texas and the Capitol, while the march is in those locations.
 Receptacles will also be available at the festival at Huston-Tillotson University.